Now I know the lockdown hasn’t completely ended but wow, what a bitch slap from 2020.

 I also embarked on a 40-day prayer and meditation with a friend and I saw more flames.
 But on the other side of the 40-day prayer and meditation, I was a lighter person.
 I learned to see things differently and to accept what was going on.
 I also loosened up a bit, it’s not that serious you know.

 I quarantined with my family; mom, dad, sister and brother.
 I thought the whole thing would be a disaster, being in each other’s faces all day every day.
-Don’t get me wrong, I love these beings but like any other family we spent the bulk of our time at work during the week and ventured into groove during some weekends.
+Don’t get me wrong, I love these beings but like any other family we spent the bulk of our time at work during the week and went to groove during some weekends.
 Now we had nowhere to go.
 The first week was loud, we all played our own music loudly and slept late, after a while we settled in and got to know each other.

 I learned that my mother’s love language to her husband is cooking and baking, she made sure he was well fed throughout the lockdown.
 My dad is a funny man, the laughter helped us to feel like this lockdown was not the end of the world.
 My sister kept her calm when everyone was too loud, I admire how she still stuck to her daily routine throughout.
-Slept at the same time, and woke up at the same time.
+Slept at the same time, and woke up at the same time everyday.
 My brother has grown so much, it’s been beautiful watching him being a proactive dad.

 I spend more time with them during this lockdown than I did in the past couple of years.